msolides-2022/fem-examples/README.md

 * You can find some links to online resources in the file [LINKS.md](LINKS.md)

-You can run interactively the notebooks of this tutorials on Binder, by clicking here:
+You can run interactively the notebooks of this tutorial on Binder, by clicking here:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/msolides-2022/fem-examples/HEAD?labpath=01-LinearElasticity.ipynb)

+## Local installation

 ### Docker